LLNL/hiop/README.md

 ### HiOp-specific build options
 * Enable/disable MPI: *-DHIOP_USE_MPI=[ON/OFF]* (by default ON)
+* GPU support: *-DHIOP_USE_GPU=ON*.
+MPI can be either off or on.
+For more build system options related to GPUs, see "Dependencies" section below.
 * Additional checks and self-diagnostics inside HiOp meant to detect anormalities and help to detect bugs and/or troubleshoot problematic instances: *-DHIOP_DEEPCHECKS=[ON/OFF]* (by default ON).
 Disabling HIOP_DEEPCHECKS usually provides 30-40% execution speedup in HiOp.
 For full strength, it is recomended to use HIOP_DEEPCHECKS with debug builds.
 With non-debug builds, in particular the ones that disable the assert macro, HIOP_DEEPCHECKS does not perform all checks and, thus, may overlook potential issues.

 For example: